It’s been nearly a month since Equifax revealed it was the victim of a data breach that involved the loss of over 140 million customer records.

 Blockchains rely on the use of public/private key pairs to identify participants in transactions or contracts.
 The key pairs serve as machine identities.
 Secure management of the key pairs that comprise machine identities is absolutely essential to blockchain security.

 Organizations will soon rely on thousands, or even millions, of machine identities participating in a broad set of blockchain applications.
-How well the integrity of these chains is preserved will be directly correlated to the security and protection of their corresponding machine identities.
+How well the integrity of these chains is preserved will be directly correlated to the security and management of their corresponding machine identities.

 Is your organization ready to embrace and secure blockchains?